 Native Range: c.
 NJ & PA, through s OH & KY to MO, south to the e TX & c FL.
 Rare in NJ, PA, OH, & OK

-Germination - Difficult: Radicle dormancy.
-Cold stratify until Nov 1, warm stratify Nov 1 to Feb 1, cold stratify Feb 1 to May 1, plant outside May 1.
+Germination - Difficult: (Radicle dormancy) Cold stratify until Nov 1, warm stratify Nov 1 to Feb 1, cold stratify Feb 1 to May 1, plant outside May 1.
 (Note: Do not plant out until full stratification cycle is complete.
-The root (aka radical) will emerge during the first period of warm stratification, but the seeds must experience the second cold stratification cycle for the cotyledons and leaves to emerge.
-Chionanthus seed will arrive in damp sphagnum moss in a small zip lock bag, having so far followed the above schedule
+The root (aka radicle) will emerge during the first period of warm stratification, but the seeds must experience the second cold stratification cycle for the cotyledons and leaves to emerge.
+Chionanthus seed will arrive in damp sphagnum moss in a small zip lock bag, having so far followed the above schedule.

 Review or Finalize Your Order